RajkumarAnugu/AlgorithmsDataStructures/terminology.md

 - mathematical induction is used extensively to prove results about a large variety of discrete objects.
 - mathematical induction can be used only to prove results obtained in some other way.
 It is not a tool for discovering formulae or theorems.

-- mathematical induction has two parts, a basis step, where we show that P (1) is true, and an inductive step, where we show that for all positive integers k, if P (k) is true, then P (k + 1) is true.
+- mathematical induction has two parts,
+    - a basis step, where we show that P (1) is true,
+    - and an inductive step, where we show that for all positive integers k, if P (k) is true, then P (k + 1) is true.

 5.2     Strong Induction and Well-Ordering
 --
+> STRONG INDUCTION To prove that P (n) is true for all positive integers n, where P (n) is a propositional function, we complete two steps:
+> - BASIS STEP: We verify that the proposition P (1) is true.
+> - INDUCTIVE STEP: We show that the conditional statement [P (1) ∧ P (2) ∧ · · · ∧ P (k)] → P (k + 1) is true for all positive integers k.

 5.3     Recursive Definitions and Structural Induction --